Germany finds compromise over Chinese stake in Hamburg port – KION546

 Germany finds compromise over Chinese stake in Hamburg port

 BERLIN (AP) — Germany’s government has agreed on a compromise to allow a Chinese shipping group to take a smaller stake in the operator of the country’s biggest container terminal.
-German news agency dpa reported that German Chancellor Olaf Scholz’ Cabinet agreed on Wednesday to allow COSCO Shipping to acquire a 24.9% stake in the Tollerort terminal of Hamburg port logistics company HHLA.
+The Germany Ministry for Economic Affairs said German Chancellor Olaf Scholz’ Cabinet agreed on Wednesday to allow COSCO Shipping to only acquire a stake below 25% in the Tollerort terminal of Hamburg port logistics company HHLA.
 The original deal had called for a 35% stake.
-The question of whether Chinese participation in the port should be permitted had produced concerns the deal might pose a national security risk.
-It also produced a political dispute as Germany wrestled with the consequences of its dependence on Russian natural gas.
+The ministry says the decision was made to prevent a “strategic investment” by COSCO in the terminal and “reduces the acquisition to a purely financial investment” due to “the existence of a threat to public order and safety.”